Last Updated on May 29, 2025 by SampleBoard

 This damage includes damage from clean water, such as rain, melting snow, leaky pipes, sinks, showers, or bathtubs.
 These do not pose any risk after exposure and do not require disinfection, as the space quickly dries out.

-In this water damage, overflown water or urine from the toilet, washing machine, dishwasher, aquarium, or sump pump damages your property and thus needs disinfection.
+In this case, water damage, overflow water, or urine from the toilet, washing machine, dishwasher, aquarium, or sump pump damages your property and thus needs disinfection.

 This includes black water from sewage or drainage systems, which contains bacteria and viruses that pose health risks when exposed to such outbreaks.

-While Category 1 damage is less risky, you should not neglect Category 2 and 3 damages to prevent future losses.
+While Category 1 damage is less risky, you should not neglect Category 2 and 3 damage to prevent future losses.

-Water damage restoration is all about repairing the water-damaged property, which involves water extraction, debris cleanup, drying and dehumidifying the whole area, sanitizing the affected space, and restoring the damaged items.
+Water damage restoration is all about repairing water-damaged property, which involves water extraction, debris cleanup, drying and dehumidifying the entire area, sanitizing the affected space, and restoring damaged items.

 Water damage restoration is different from the water removal process.

-While water removal means draining the water away from the damaged space, water restoration involves restoring the property to its previous shape.
+While water removal involves draining water away from the damaged space, water restoration consists in restoring the property to its original condition.

-Here is a walkthrough for you to understand the overall restoration process.
+Here is a walkthrough to help you understand the overall restoration process.

 Water damage restoration is all about cleaning the water mess.

-However, it can cost hundreds to thousands of dollars, depending on various factors like labor, the severity of the damage, and location, namely the roof, floors, drywall, and ceiling.
+However, the cost can range from hundreds to thousands of dollars, depending on various factors such as labor, the severity of the damage, and location, including the roof, floors, drywall, and ceiling.

-According to US EPA estimations, 90% of Americans spend their time inside, and also states that the quality of air indoors maybe 2-5 times more degraded than outdoors.
+According to US EPA estimates, 90% of Americans spend their time indoors, and it also states that the quality of air indoors may be 2-5 times more degraded than outdoors.

 Your air duct is the most significant source of impure air containing moisture, mold, pests, or other contaminants.

-Therefore, to maintain a healthy environment, you must conduct routine cleaning and maintenance work every 3-5 years.
+Therefore, to maintain a healthy environment, it is essential to conduct routine cleaning and maintenance work every 3-5 years.

-Consider cleaning your air ducts whenever you encounter one or more scenarios.
+Consider cleaning your air ducts whenever you encounter one or more of the following scenarios.

 It's always a good idea to hire a licensed professional to clean your duct, as you never know what pops up from that hidden area.